Syd Lim: SIO Film and Barunson (2003–2011)

-The tremendous success of Oldboy brought Korean cinema to the attention of film enthusiasts worldwide, leading Lim to establish his own film production company, Sio Film.
+The success of Oldboy brought Korean cinema to the attention of film enthusiasts worldwide, leading Lim to establish his own film production company, Sio Film.
 The production company was already registered as a corporation.
 Lim had plans to change his title to CEO from the next work.
 However, Lim continued working as a producer until his next project.
 He considered the science fiction genre and aimed to create a company that could consistently produce two or three films a year.

 SIO Film made its debut in film production with founding work Crying Fist (2005), directed by Ryoo Seung-wan.
 It was the first Korean film to receive permission to film inside a prison.
 With a net production cost of 3.9 billion won, it was co-produced with T Film and Bravo Entertainment.
 The film was showcased in Directors' Fortnight section of the 2005 Cannes Film Festival.
 The film garnered a total of 1,728,477 admissions nationwide.

 Lim proceeded to produce The Beast and The Beauty (2005), Project Makeover (2006), and Big Bang (2007).
 However these films received a lukewarm response from audiences.

 T Entertainment CEO Kim Tae-eun made an announcement on March 15, 2007, stating that the company would acquire Siofilm.
 Through the acquisition of existing shares, T Entertainment obtained a 29.3% stake in Siofilm, which accounted for a total of 190,832 shares, at a cost of 2.29 billion won.
 As part of the transaction, Sio film's CEO Lim allocated 1.825 billion won of the stake sale amount to a third party.

 Then, in 2009, Lim made the decision to sell Sio Film to Barunson E&A and joined the company, assuming the dual roles of CEO of Sio Film and Vice President (head of Barunson's film division).